samfitgen/trgen/docs/Half_Distance_Triathlon_Base-High_Volume.md

 **Description**:

 > Run 45min Easy-Moderate, RPE6 and this week randomly insert 8x30s bursts of
-> high speed, RPE9 over the course of the run, still using at least a minute’s
+> high speed, RPE9 over the course of the run, still using at least a minute of
 > normal running between bursts.